att-comdev/armada/CONTRIBUTING.rst

 ..
 NOTE::

-    The scope component of a commit message may be ommited if the change covers more than a single component of Armada.
+    The scope component of a commit message may be committed if the change covers more than a single component of Armada.

 An commit message for a change that adds a new API endpoint might resemble the